bendangnuksung/drawline/readme.md

 ## Drawline

-If you are tired to always search how to overlay box/polygons into the images and have to trial-and-error to get the right Font size, thickness or lines and what not.
+If you are tired to always search how to overlay box/polygons into the images and trial-and-error to get the right Font size, thickness or lines and what not.
 Then this is for people like us.

 Drawline overlays polygon contours and rectangle on images with minimum effort.